noah-shin/gamenotes/src/site/notes/TTRPG/Current/Bubble Pop/BP S3/15 - The STEM Girlies.md

 mabel texts: stay where you are. update will come in the morning

 we all head to bed, starting watches

+---

+- [!]
+Jupiter needs to attune magical items
+- [!]
+We all get a level up

 ### Summary

 Text